Do your kids hang their clothes on the floor? Here’s how to keep them organized and put away.

 I really try hard not to clean up my children’s messes for them.
 But sometimes it feels like there is no other choice!

-I did some brainstorming about this particular problem, and while I was at the store buying an over-the-door shoe organizer, I saw this other hanging organizer and a lightbulb went on in my head.
+While I was at the store buying an over-the-door shoe organizer, I saw this other hanging shoe organizer and a lightbulb went on in my head.

-I bought it, and we now use it to hold all of Sophia’s outfits for the entire week (with the exception of Saturday).
+I bought it, and we now use it to hold all of my daughter’s outfits for the entire week (with the exception of Saturday).
 Every Sunday night, she picks out her outfits for each day, including socks and underwear.

 She absolutely loves to do this.
 A nice side effect of the exercise, is that she actually spends time planning her outfits and looks a little nicer at school these days.